Alcohol Addiction services offered in Riverside, Colton, Colton and San Bernardino, CA

 People with a history of trauma or other mental health conditions like depression may also develop an alcohol addiction, turning to alcohol as a coping mechanism.

-Dr. Hamisi customizes your alcohol addiction treatment plan to best meet your needs.
-No single medication or therapy works for all and she works one-on-one with you to develop a plan that provides you with the tools you need for long-term recovery.
+Your provider customizes your alcohol addiction treatment plan to best meet your needs.
+No single medication or therapy works for all and your provider works one-on-one with you to develop a plan that provides you with the tools you need for long-term recovery.

 Treatment for alcohol addiction may include:

 Behavioral therapy is an important part of your alcohol addiction recovery.
-Dr. Hamisi helps you understand your addiction and how it affects your thoughts, feelings, and behaviors.
+Your provider helps you understand your addiction and how it affects your thoughts, feelings, and behaviors.
 She then helps you create new, healthy behaviors without alcohol.

 Many people recovering from alcohol addiction benefit from group support.
 Meeting with people experiencing the same things as you helps you feel less alone and gives you an opportunity to learn how others manage their addiction.